LG LMX25964 not cold enough? Here's how to fix it!

 Anyway, back to the main topic...
 LG sent their tech again who verified the same problem with the new fridge.
 Fortunately, I had a good tech and he was as confused by this problem as I was.
 He got on the phone with his LG contacts and insisted that there must be an adjustment.

-The first support person didn't know of an adjustment but he eventually spoke with a more experienced support person.
+person didn't know of an adjustment but he eventually spoke with a more experienced support person.
 Eventually, he found out that there are some jumper wires on the main board that can be clipped to adjust the temp

 .
 Clipping jumbers 1 and 2 should *increase* the fridge temp by 3 degrees while clipping jumpers 3 and 4 should *decrease* the fridge temp by 3 degrees.